Analog User Guide - Web Analytics System

 - Log in Umami.
 Click the "Add website" button on the "Websites" page, and fill the form with your blog's information such as name and homepage URL.
 Click "Save" to complete site creation.

-Add website information on Umami - On the next page, find the "Website ID" (a very long string), and set it as the value of
+- On the next page, find the "Website ID" (a very long string), and set it as the value of

 analytics -> umamiAnalytics -> umamiWebsiteId